Get insider access

 Cons

-• No call or music related controls.
+• No call- or music-related controls.

 6.6 Office

 The Logitech G535 are okay for office use.
 These headphones use a wireless USB dongle that you can plug into your PC.
 Their over 35 hours of continuous battery life lasts through long days at the office, and they have a comfortable fit.
 However, they don't block out background noise like office chatter, they leak a lot of audio at high volumes, and their gamer-centric design includes a non-detachable boom mic, which stands out from the crowd.
+On the plus side, that mic does a very good job blocking out day-to-day noise like office chatter.

 Pros